The Great Pacific Ocean (EP)

 The Great Pacific Ocean is the second EP by Canadian rock band Thrush Hermit, released in 1995 on CD and 12" picture disc by Murderecords.
 The EP was recorded and mixed by Steve Albini.

+AllMusic noted about the EP, "Fans of the genre who haven't yet, should check out this short but sweet offering that, while reminiscent of Pavement, Guided By Voices, and Sebedoh, certainly retains its own value and identity."